Hostile Takeover

 Serial Designation V flinched.
 V stood in the bunker, and it was just her and N. No one else.

-N, still in that butler’s suit and tie, gently curling hair framing a round face, bright yellow eyes angled in uncertainty.
+N, still in that butler’s suit and tie, hair gently curling to frame a round face, bright yellow eyes angled in uncertainty.

 “What?”
-She didn’t snap, but she kept her tone sharp.
-He needed to keep his distance.
+She didn’t snap, but she kept her tone sharp, repellent; he needed to keep his distance.

 N frowned.
 He sat where the leader had sat, in the swivel chair.
-Tapping on the keyboard buttons.
-A text editor on screen filled with random characters.
+Tapping the keyboard buttons.
+A onscreen text editor filled with random characters.

-At V’s words, he stopped, pushing off the desk gently.
-He turned the chair to face her, but the angle and momentum meant chair kept spinning him around.
+With at V’s words, he stopped and pushed off the desk gently.
+He turned the chair, trying to face her, but the angle and momentum meant chair kept spinning him around.

 “Drop it.”